rust-lang/rfcs/text/0000-feature-descriptions-doc-cfg.md

 This sort of format has two distinct advantages:

-1. Build systems other than `cargo` can easily make use of the configuration
+1. Build systems other than `cargo` can easily make use of the configuration, and a `rustdoc.toml` file isn't required (e.g. if the build system has a single configuration file for all tools)
 2. `rustdoc` does not need to be aware of `cargo`, paths, workspaces, etc.
 3. `rustdoc` can share the same `serde` structs to parse both `rustdoc.toml` or this JSON configuration